pgbenng/BenjiBot/README.md

 # Benji Bot

-A Discord Bot that provides Discord servers with external functions via user inputted commands.
+A Discord Bot that provides Discord servers with external functions via user-inputted commands.